Hi I’m Perre. I design products that are fun and easy to use.

-On this site you’ll find case studies of my best-known design work.
+On this site you’ll find case studies from work at UCLA, Movieclips, and on Harry Potter.

 A Form Was Never Just a Sheet of Paper

 Escaping a black hole in form design

 15 min read

 Topics covered: user-centered design, experience flows, forms, strategic design thinking, iteration, education